 Below we present our result on FDP/FDR control under appropriate assumptions. \begin{theorem}[FDP/FDR control] Under Assumption \ref{asp:dlasso} and the scaling condition $ \frac{d_2\log d_2 + d_0}{d_0 d_2 \rho} + \frac{s \log^2 d_2 }{n^{1/2}} + \frac{\log^2 d_2}{(n \rho)^{1/5}} = o(1)$, if we implement the StarTrek procedure in Algorithm \ref{algo:startrek} with $\bTheta$ estimated by \eqref{eq:dlasso} and the quantiles approximated by \eqref{eq:dlasso_chat}, as $(n,d_1, d_2)\rightarrow \infty$, we have

 \end{theorem} The proof of Theorem \ref{thm:fdr_linear} can be found in Appendix \ref{pf:thm:fdr_linear}.
-Note that signal strength conditions which require some entries of parameter matrix $\bTheta$ have magnitudes exceeding $c\sqrt{\log d_2/n}$ are usually assumed in existing work studying FDR control problem for high dimensional models \citep{liu2013ggmfdr,liu2014phase,liu2014hypothesis,xia2015testing,xia2018multiple,javanmard2019false}.
+Note that signal strength conditions which require some entries of parameter matrix $\bTheta$ have magnitudes exceeding $c\sqrt{\log d_2/n}$ are usually assumed in existing work studying FDR control problem for high dimensional models \cite{liu2013ggmfdr,liu2014phase,liu2014hypothesis,xia2015testing,xia2018multiple,javanmard2019false}.